 4) Be up front and open with administrators and other teachers.
 Thankfully, I had a supportive staff, and at the beginning, teachers would cover me during their planning periods if I needed to leave class to pump (my planning period was every-other-day, not every day).
 Coworkers will be your biggest help.
 Be honest and don’t be embarrassed.
 You aren’t the first lactating woman in the world!

 5) Keep it simple.
-I would pump into the same bottles all day, just transferring the milk to a bigger water bottle (like this one).
+I would pump into the same bottles all day, just transferring the milk to a bigger water bottle (I like Klean Kanteen stainless steel bottles for safety & durability).
 That way, I could give the full bottle of milk to the caregiver and have only three bottles to wash at a time (the large one and the two pumping bottles).

 During the day, keep the bottles and parts assembled in the mini-fridge in your classroom (but take off the part that touches your breast so it doesn’t get cold!).
 This sounds gross, but it’s perfectly fine to keep re-using the pump without washing in-between.
 Just be sure to wash everything when you get home! *LIFESAVER TIP* I had a second set of parts for my pump in case I was in a rush and hadn’t gotten time to clean the pump from the day before.

 6) Be Prepared.
 Keep extra breast pads and burp cloths/prefolds in your bag.
 You never know when you’ll need them!
 Extra cloths are great for wiping off your pump parts and cleaning up minor spills.
-Also be sure to check out this list of essential pumping supplies & resources (I used all of these!) in Healthy Home Magazine.
+Also be sure to check out my list of Best Pumping Accessories for other must-haves.

 7) It’s YOUR time.
 With a course load of material to cover and a stack of papers to grade, it may be tempting to use pumping time to get in a little extra work.
 DON’T DO IT.
 This is your time and your baby’s time.
 Pumping isn’t just a physical reaction, there is a mental connection, too.
 Think about your baby.
 Do something you enjoy, like read a gratuitously-cheesy novel, visit your friends via Facebook, play an online game, or listen to music.
 Give yourself something to look forward to!